 Riding your motorcycle with a temporary tire repair is very risky.
 Do not exceed 30 mph (50 km/h).
-Have the tire replaced by your dealer as soon as possible.
+Have the tire permanently repaired or replaced by your dealer as soon as possible.

 Riding your motorcycle with a temporary tire repair can be risky.
 If the temporary repair fails, you can crash and be seriously injured or killed.